YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 This standard supervised learning process is visualised in the upper left quadrant of {numref}`meta_learning_sp`.

 The idea of **meta-learning** is _learning to learn_, i.e., learning how to rapidly adapt to new supervised tasks.
-The key insight is that, as we just saw, a supervised learning algorithm is itself a function from $\mathcal{C} \mapsto f(x)$.
+The key insight is that, as we just saw, a supervised learning algorithm is itself a function, because it maps datasets to predictors $\mathcal{C} \mapsto f(x)$.
-As a result we can use supervised learning to model this function, hence the name *meta*.
+As a result we can model this function (the initial supervised learning algorithm) using another supervised learning algorithm, hence the name *meta*-learning.

 To train a meta-learner, we need a large collection $\mathcal{M}= \{ \mathcal{D_i} \}_{i=1}^{N_{\mathrm{tasks}}}$ of related datasets --- a meta-dataset.
 The result of meta-training on this meta-dataset is a supervised learning algorithm, i.e., a map $\mathcal{C} \mapsto f(x; \mathcal{C})$.
 At meta-test time, we'll adapt the predictor to a task it has never seen before by providing it a new context set $\mathcal{C}$.
-In this blog we will only consider cases where the map $\mathcal{C} \mapsto f(x; \mathcal{C})$ is parameterised by a neural network, meaning that the adaptation to a new task is done with a single forward pass, without any gradient updates!
+In this blog we will only consider cases where the map $\mathcal{C} \mapsto f(x; \mathcal{C})$ is parameterised by a neural network, meaning that the adaptation (meta-test time) to a new task is done with a single forward pass, without any gradient updates!
 The resulting predictor, $f(x; \mathcal{C})$, uses the information obtained during meta-learning to make predictions on this new task.
 The whole meta-learning process is illustrated in the bottom left quadrant of {numref}`meta_learning_sp`.